skypjack/entt/docs/md/meta.md

   entt::meta<my_type>().ctor<int, char>().ctor<&factory>();
   ```

 * _Destructors_.
-Free functions can be set as destructors of reflected types.
+Free functions and member functions can be used as destructors
-  The purpose is to give users the ability to free up resources that require
+  of reflected types.
+The purpose is to give users the ability to free up
-  special treatment before an object is actually destroyed.<br/>
+  resources that require special treatment before an object is actually
+  destroyed.<br/>
   Use the `dtor` member function for this purpose:

   ```cpp